istio/istio/devel/README.md

 ### Setting up Bazel

-Istio components are built using the bazel build system.
+Istio components are built using the Bazel build system.
 See [here](https://bazel.build/versions/master/docs/install.html) for the installation procedures.